Commercial & Corporate Lawyers

 The subject matter of a contract varies considerably, from a single transaction for the sale of a product, to the ongoing provision of services over many months.
 The breadth of a contract will depend on the subject matter, its duration and the complexity of the transaction.

-We can assist with preparing and reviewing your commercial contracts, and provide advice and guidance on contractual disputes and breaches of essential terms.
+Our corporate law firm in Melbourne can assist with preparing and reviewing your commercial contracts, and provide advice and guidance on contractual disputes and breaches of essential terms.

 Intellectual property comprises a range of valuable business assets based on the property of the mind or proprietary knowledge.
 It includes inventions, brands, trademarks, designs, patents, plant breeders’ rights, trade secrets and confidential information.